ilmanzo/suse_presentations/hackweek22.md

 ---
 ## How can useful for SUSE ?

-- writing declarative YAML is getting more and more common (from Dockerfile to K8s to CI actions, to openQA schedules) but get tedious and error-prone
+- Writing declarative YAML is getting more and more common (from Dockerfile to K8s to CI actions, to openQA schedules) but get tedious and error-prone
-- having the support of a strong typed compiler and tools helps to increase flexibility and reduce human errors
+- Having the support of a strong typed compiler and tools helps to increase flexibility and reduce human errors
-- The tool can be reversed as a linter: import/parse an existing declarative definition (from customer ?) and give hints about possible optimizations or security issues
+- The tool can be reversed as a **linter**: import/parse an existing declarative definition (provided from customer ?) and give hints about possible optimizations or security issues

 ---